-A GOOD SPECIMEN OF THE MYSORE BREED
+A GOOD SPECIMEN OF THE MYSORE BREED.

-But we are somewhat digressing, and we will return for a few moments to the bazaar, where we notice that the stalls are all open to view, even as they are at the lower and warmer elevations; the natives, however, clothe their backs in these cooler regions, although their legs are generally bare.
-The necessity for clothing creates a market for the cumbly, a rug of coarse sacking, which in wet weather both men and women fold in a curious manner so that it will hang suspended from the head and fall over the shoulders and back; but many are the comical sights of Tamils attired in cast-off coats of livery or military tunics, with their legs bare beneath the tails.
-Some years ago there was a trade done between Europe and this country in soiled and disused military tunics, which were imported by the thousand and disposed of to coolies at a couple of rupees; but the practice is now disallowed.
-These garments, however, do duty for the coolie for many long years, and numbers are still to be seen.
-But for the present we are bent upon seeing the growth and manufacture of tea, and we will therefore leave till afterwards our further consideration of the labourer who tends these operations.
+to the port of Colombo a hundred and twenty bushels of coffee, with the necessary food for the journey, at the rate of twenty miles a day.
+But we are somewhat digressing and we will return for a few moments to the bazaar where we notice that the stalls are all open to view, even as they are at the lower and warmer elevations; the natives, however, clothe their backs in these cooler regions although their legs are generally bare.
+The necessity of clothing creates a market for the cumbly, a rug of coarse sacking which in wet weather both men and women fold in a curious manner so that it will hang suspended from the head and fall over the shoulders and back; but many are the comical sights of tamils attired in cast-off coats of livery or military tunics, with their legs bare beneath the tails.
+Some years ago there was a trade done between AGRA OYA.